atreides1/HW5-Benchmarking/README.md

 ### 1. State the goals and define the system boundaries.
 Our goals are to evaluate reliability to handle requests, the penalty of missed requests, and the throughput for the cache server that we developed for our fourth homework, ["Let's Network".](https://github.com/atreides1/HW2-Hash-it-out "Let's Network") Our benchmarking code will focus on measuring the time requests from Client -> Server -> Client takes under a variety of scenarios.
 We intend to model our get/set/delete ratios to match the workloads experienced by the ETC cache  in "Workload Analysis of a Large-Scale Key-Value Store" by Berk Atikoglu, Song Jiang, Yuehai Xu, Mike Paleczny, and Eitan Frachtenberg.

 We do not intend to measure the performance on just the server side, but will instead be measuring times from client request until the server responds and the client reads the request.
 We are limited by the capability of the network, but this is true for all instances of the server being accessed.
 The server/client interactions will be fastest  when both are hosted on the same machine or with wired connection between the two.
-This will give us the best case for how our server runs when we can mitigate how the network connection intereferes with performance.
+This will give us the best case for how our server runs when we can mitigate how the network connection interferes with performance.
 Since the system we are trying to evaluate is the server, we will be trying to focus on the entirety of a request rather than just how the client interacts with the server or just how the server interacts with the client.

 ### 2. List services and outcomes.
 #### Services: